LelandJones/project/README.md

 # CS386 Final Project

 ## Project Introduction
 The Bowling Scorecard app is a Flutter-based application designed to help users track their scores during a bowling game.
 It allows players to input their scores frame by frame, automatically calculates the total score, and handles special cases like strikes and spares.
 The app also provides a feature to load pre-saved scores from a JSON file.
-This tool is primarily intended for invested bowlers who want to keep track of their scores on their devices.
+This app is primarily intended for invested bowlers who want to keep track of their scores on their devices.

 ## Design and Architecture